 Occupational Demand for HVAC Technicians in Rhode Island

 The demand for HVAC technicians nationwide continues to grow.
-According to the BLS (October 2017), the number of HVAC positions is expected to grow 15 percent across the country between 2016 and 2026.
-That’s much faster growth than the national average for all occupations (seven percent).
+According to the Bureau of Labor Statistics (BLS 2020), the number of HVAC positions is expected to grow 4 percent across the country between 2019 and 2029.
+That’s as fast as the national average for all occupations (four percent).
 The demand for technicians in Rhode Island is only slightly slower, but still stronger than the national average.
-Projections Central (2017) predicted a 11.9 percent statewide increase in RI-based HVAC openings for the decade ending in 2024.
+Projections Central (2021) predicted a 10.7 percent statewide increase in RI-based HVAC openings for the decade ending in 2028.

 Commercial and residential construction is expected to drive employment growth, especially in the boom that Rhode Island is currently experiencing.
-The growing number of sophisticated climate control systems is also expected to increase demand for qualified HVAC and HVAC/R technicians.
+The growing number of sophisticated climate-control systems is also expected to increase the demand for qualified HVAC and HVAC-R technicians.
 Many of the older systems will need to be replaced, retrofitted, or upgraded.
 Technicians who understand computers and electronics, and those with good troubleshooting skills, are expected to enjoy the best job prospects.

-Heating, air conditioning, and refrigeration mechanics and installers held 332,900 jobs nationwide in 2016, according to the BLS.
-Contractors were the largest employers of heating, air conditioning, and refrigeration mechanics and installers, and nine percent of technicians were self-employed.
+Heating, air conditioning, and refrigeration mechanics, and installers held 344,020 jobs nationwide in 2020, according to the BLS.
+Contractors were the largest employers of heating, air conditioning, and refrigeration mechanics and installers, and seven percent of technicians were self-employed.
 The remaining technicians worked for schools and retail or wholesale companies.

 In sum, the demand for HVAC workers is thriving in the Ocean State.